Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 - mild endometriosis

-This is because there is some evidence to suggest that it won't increase your chances of getting pregnant in these circumstances compared with natural attempts.
+This is because there is some evidence to suggest that IUI will not increase your chances of getting pregnant in these circumstances, compared with trying to get pregnant naturally.

 Timing your IUI treatment